ryanmr/ryanrampersad.com/content/made-by-ryan.md

 #### Scripts

-Any homepage needs a gimmick and while it pains to me to do so, I adopted [Evan You's fancy background canvas generator](http://evanyou.me/).
-I happen to like the color red right now.
-The [not invented here](https://en.wikipedia.org/wiki/Not_invented_here) syndrome kicks in hard nevertheless.
-Needless to say, I will be tinkering and updating how it works for the foreseeable future because it is fantastic.
+I needed a gimmick and while it pains to me to do so, I adopted [Evan You's fancy background canvas generator](http://evanyou.me/).
+My [not invented here](https://en.wikipedia.org/wiki/Not_invented_here) syndrome kicks in hard.
+I happen to like the color red right now, however I will be tinkering and updating how it works for the foreseeable future to make it my own.

-Other then that, no addditional scripts are present.
+No addditional scripts are present.

 #### Styles

-[Foundation](http://foundation.zurb.com/) is an alternative to Bootstrap.
-Both have their quirks.
-Foundation 6 had a very rocky road until it stabilized in its 6.1.x branch, but it worked eventually and fits the needs of this simple design quite well.
-Despite that, there are still some framework-styles that need overrides to finish my custom design here.
+I used [Foundation](http://foundation.zurb.com/) as an alternative to Bootstrap for my CSS framework.

 #### Last Notes